gin66/FastAccelStepper/README.md

        1.) let stepper slowly increase speed to v1
        2.) before v1 is reached, increase accel and call stopMove() => result is, that the stepper first increases speed before ramping down
+* move/moveTo should ignore requests for opposite direction of a running motor

 ## Not planned for now